fight233/DThouse_cxd/packaging/docker/README.md

     command: taosadapter
 ```

 `taosadapter` could be scaled with docker-compose, so that you can manage the `taosadapter` nodes easily.
-Here is an example shows 4-`taosadapter` instances in a TDengine cluster(much like previous use cases):
+Here is an example shows 4-`taosadapter` instances in a DThouse cluster(much like previous use cases):

 ```yaml
 version: "3"